-Political Framework - Political leaders clarify what they want and what they can get; assess the distribution of power and interests, build linkages to other stakeholders, use persuasion first, but use negotiation and coercion if necessary.
+Political Framework - Political leaders clarify what they want and what they can get; assess the distribution of power and interests, build linkages to other stakeholders, use persuasion first, but will use negotiation and coercion if necessary.

-In an effective leadership situation, the leader is an advocate, whose leadership style is coalition and building.
+In an effective leadership situation, the leader is an advocate, whose leadership style is coalition and team building.
 While in an ineffective leadership situation, the leader is a hustler, whose leadership style is manipulation.

-Symbolic Framework - Symbolic leaders view organizations as a stage or theater to play certain roles and give impressions, use symbols to capture attention, frame experience by providing plausible interpretations of experiences, discover and communicate a vision.
+Symbolic Framework - Symbolic leaders view organizations as a stage or theater to play certain roles and give impressions, use symbols to capture attention, frame experience by providing plausible interpretations of experiences, and discover and communicate a vision.